-Buy Now Pay Later Statistics You Need to Know
+Buy Now Pay Later Statistics You Need to Know in 2023

 The Buy Now, Pay Later method is a relatively new shopping trend that many of us have turned to at least once.
 So, what is it, and how does it benefit us?
 Buy Now, Pay Later allows you to get that expensive item you've always wanted and commit to paying for it in installments over time.
 In other words, you purchase the item and then take ownership of it after making your installment payments.
 It's like an old-school layaway plan, only you get to use the item immediately instead of waiting until it's paid in full to take it home.

 Many Buy Now, Pay Later plans don't charge interest; more importantly, they have no impact on your credit report.
 However, your credit score may be damaged if you don't make the payment on time or at all.